aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 #### Clone git repository

-Clone this git repository on the build machine using the following command:
+Clone this git repository on the build machine using the following commands:

     cd ~
     git clone https://github.com/aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow.git